OfficeDev/office-js-docs-pr/docs/testing/unit-testing.md

 };

-// Create the final mock object from the seed object. const contextMock = new OfficeMockObject.OfficeMockObject(mockData);
+// Create the final mock object from the seed object. const contextMock = new OfficeAddinMock.OfficeMockObject(mockData);

 /* Code that calls the test framework goes below this line. */